mmuehlbeyer/prometheus/README.md

 # prometheus
-short overview how to configure prometheus
+short overview how to configure prometheus with docker example is ready to be used on Amazon ECS